Ruso, North Dakota

-Ruso is an incorporated tiny city in McLean County, North Dakota, in the United States.
-The population was one at the 2020 census, making Ruso the least populous incorporated place in North Dakota.
-It is tied with Monowi, Nebraska, as the least populated community in the United States that is currently inhabited.
-There are no longer any businesses or services in Ruso; but said to be present is a FLDS compound that has been of concern to the Attorney General of the state.
+Ruso is a city in McLean County, North Dakota, in the USA.
+The population was 1 at the 2020 census, making Ruso the least populous incorporated place in North Dakota.
+It is tied with Monowi, Nebraska at being the least populated community in the United States that is currently inhabited.

 History

 Ruso was founded and named on July 17, 1906, and named either after a Russian word meaning "south of us" or from the first two letters in both of the words "South Russia" by an agent who brought in immigrants from Russia.
 Ruso was incorporated as a city on July 7, 1909.

 The city lost its last business in 1956.

+In 2018 Ruso was at risk of being unincorporated after the death of its mayor, Bruce Lorenz, brought it down to two residents.
+North Dakota Century Code requires that an incorporated city have at least three council members.
+However, two new residents built a house in Ruso, doubling its population.
+One of those residents, Greg Schmaltz, became the new mayor and prevented the town from being unincorporated.

 Three tornadoes struck the Ruso area on August 15, 2022, flipping over farm equipment and anhydrous tanks.